The PointGroupNRG code for numerical renormalization group calculations with discrete point-group symmetries: Introduction

 \section{Introduction}

+The Numerical Renormalization Group (NRG) is a non-perturbative method pioneered by K. G. Wilson to solve the single-channel spin-$1/2$ Kondo model, which consists of a spin degree of freedom coupled to a bath of conduction electrons \cite{wilson1975}.
+The method was devised in order to overcome the limitations of the perturbative treatment of the Kondo model, which results in infrared divergences for various physical quantities \cite{Hewson}.
+The strategy followed by the NRG is to perform a logarithmic discretization of the continuum of conduction degrees of freedom, dividing it into intervals $[\Lambda^{-(n+1)},\Lambda^{-n}]$ and $[-\Lambda^{-n},-\Lambda^{-(n+1)}]$ for $n=0,1,2,\dots$ for a discretization parameter $\Lambda>1$, where the coupling terms introduced by each of these intervals decrease exponentially with $n$.
+The NRG method proceeds from the highest-energy excitations to the lowest energy scales by iteratively adding these intervals to the Hamiltonian, diagonalizing it, and discarding the highest-energy states.

+Since its first implementation, the NRG method has seen improvements and extensions in various aspects.
+Some limitations of the original discretization scheme have been overcome by utilizing, for instance, a non-orthogonal conduction basis that removes the artificial renormalization of the impurity-band hybridization \cite{campo2005} or an adaptive discretization mesh that allows for a more accurate modeling of conduction bands with a non-constant density of states \cite{zitko2009b}.
+Other methodological developments have been aimed at aleviating the computational cost of the calculations, which becomes an obstacle as the number of impurities or the degrees of freedom of the impurity and the bath increase.
+One improvement in this respect is the combination of calculations performed for various interleaved discretizations, which allows to use large values of the discretization parameter $\Lambda$ and, at the same time, obtain smooth spectral functions \cite{yoshida1990} and thermodynamic functions \cite{oliveira1994}

-Symmetries have been implemented in the Numerical Renormalization Group (NRG) method since the earliest works.
-In the seminal paper by Krishna-Murthy et al. \cite{krishna-murthy1980}, $SU(2)$ spin-symmetry was used in order to reduce the computational cost of the calculations, which were performed for a single-orbital, single-channel Anderson model.
-Since then, the attention has been directed to ever more complex magnetic impurity models and systems with multiple orbitals and/or channels.
-In those cases, symmetry is often used to improve the efficiency of the calculations.
-Notable developments in this area include the explicit application of continuous non-Abelian symmetries: (i) $SU(N)$ (special unitary) for the orbital, spin-orbital and charge sectors \citep{moca2012,filippone2014,mantelli2016}; (ii) $Sp(N)$ (symplectic) for the spin-charge sector \cite{weichselbaum2012}, and (iii) $SO(3)$ (rotational) for the orbital sector \cite{sakai1989,zitko2009}.
+Another line of improvement, which we follow in this work, is the application of symmetries.
+Symmetries have been implemented in the NRG method since the earliest works.
+In the seminal paper by Krishna-Murthy et al. \cite{krishna-murthy1980}, charge and spin symmetries were used in order to reduce the computational cost of the calculations, which were performed for a single-orbital, single-channel Anderson model.
+The extension of the NRG to more complex models, often featuring more degrees of freedom, has motivated the implementation of various continuous non-Abelian symmetries: (i) $SU(N)$ (special unitary) for the orbital, spin-orbital and charge sectors \citep{moca2012,filippone2014,mantelli2016}; (ii) $Sp(N)$ (symplectic) for the spin-charge sector \cite{weichselbaum2012}, and (iii) $SO(3)$ (rotational) for the orbital sector \cite{sakai1989,zitko2009}.